In this article, we will look at how to plan a date night when you have young kids.

 No babysitter?
 No worries!
 This first tip will still allow you to plan a date night with your spouse.

 If you tend to restrict how much time your kids watch TV, it becomes a treat rather than the norm.
-Designate a night once a month or so when they can lounge around in their PJ’s and watch a couple of movies.
+Designate a night once a month or so when they can lounge around in their PJ’s and watch movies.
 Throw in some pizza and other snacks usually saved for rare occasions.
 We do this, and if your kids are anything like mine, you will rarely hear a peep out of them.
-It will allow you to be alone together, but close enough to be on hand if your children need you.
+It will allow you and your spouse to be alone together, but close enough to be on hand if your children need you.

 You won’t have complete privacy.
 However, your kids will be happy and entertained, and you will be able to share a romantic dinner, catch up on the day’s events, or do whatever else you feel like doing.

 Obviously you won’t be able to leave a baby or a toddler alone in front of the screen.
 So your alone time will be when they are asleep.
 Try putting them to bed a bit earlier.
 If you encourage your toddler to be extra active earlier in the day, they will be tired and less likely to protest.
 You can also adjust the clock forward an hour or more so that they think it’s their usual bedtime.